 Because these are not well-known phenomena, I was particularly excited to see an excellent article in the Huffington Post about skin picking and hair pulling disorders.
 As the article notes:

-There are very few resources for people who suffer from body-focused repetitive behaviors (although the Trichtillomania Learning Center is one good one), and no psychotropic medications that have been deemed effective treatments thus far.
+There are very few resources for people who suffer from body-focused repetitive behaviors (although the Trichtillomania Learning Center (now The TLC Foundation for Body-Focused Repetitive Behaviors) is one good one), and no psychotropic medications that have been deemed effective treatments thus far.
 According to Science of Us, the results of trials of the most thoroughly tested medication, Prozac, were inconclusive.
 And for such a common disorder, practitioners specializing in behavioral therapy for hair-pulling, and especially for skin-picking, are few and far between.

-I will second the article’s recommendation of the Trichotillomania Learning Center as a great resource about hair pulling and skin picking.
+I will second the article’s recommendation of the Trichotillomania Learning Center (now The TLC Foundation for Body-Focused Repetitive Behaviors) as a great resource about hair pulling and skin picking.

 The Huffington Post is not always a great resource for mental health information, in my experience, as it sometimes gives spotlights to fringe ideas, pseudoscience, and opinions or anecdotes that don’t necessarily reflect the research literature.
 However, I was pleasantly surprised by this article and think it is spot on.